Toast Payroll: Get Help With System Arrearages

 If an employee does not earn enough wages in a calendar year to cover Social Security and Medicare withholding amounts due, the uncollected system arrears will be recorded in Box 12 on an employee's Form W-2.
 Such reporting may result in an employee's liability for outstanding Social Security (FICA) taxes following the submission of a personal tax return.

-Select to discover more information on how the IRS calculates federal tax obligations.
+Select this link to discover more information on how the IRS calculates federal tax obligations.

 You can set up certain deductions in the Toast Payroll system to "allow arrears."
 When this feature is enabled, if an employee doesn't have enough earnings in a paycheck to cover the full deduction amount after taxes are withheld, the system will automatically keep track of this unpaid amount.
 This outstanding balance (or 'arrears') will then be deducted from a future paycheck when enough funds are available.
 This collection occurs after all current taxes and other regular deductions for that pay period have been paid, and the system will continue to manage these arrearages with each payroll cycle until the owed amount is fully paid off and zeroes out.